Justice Department sues to block UnitedHealth Group's $3.3 billion purchase of Amedisys - Local News 8

 Justice Department sues to block UnitedHealth Group’s $3.3 billion purchase of Amedisys

 NEW YORK (AP) — The Justice Department is suing to block UnitedHealth Group’s $3.3 billion purchase of Amedisys.
-The government is citing concerns the deal would hinder access to home health and hospice services in the U.S. The antitrust complaint was filed in Maryland federal court Tuesday.
-It arrives following UnitedHealth’s acquisition of LHC Group Inc., another home health and hospice provider.
-Since that transaction’s completion last year UnitedHealth and Amedisys have emerged as the two largest providers of home health and hospice care in the country.
-A spokesperson for Louisiana-based Amedisys said that the company remains committed to the transaction.
+The government is citing concerns the deal would hinder access to home health and hospice services in the U.S. The antitrust complaint, filed in Maryland by the Justice Department and four states’ attorneys general Tuesday, argues that a potential merger is illegal because the two companies are large competitor” already — and a combination would give UnitedHealth too much control in many local markets nationwide.
+That would mean less choice for paitents looking for affordable care, the suit alleges, as well as fewer employment options for nurses.
+But both companies expressed remaining committed to the deal — arguing it would create more opportunities to deliver care.